 The Wake Forest University School of Divinity provides an integrative, multi-disciplinary approach to theological education.
 One of our aims is to equip women and men to be public religious leaders.
 Several concentrations within the Master of Divinity degree offer courses that allow students to develop skills and gain knowledge specific to particular fields of study and areas of religious leadership.
 While concentrations are not required, students can choose a concentration that allows them to explore in greater depth areas of particular interest.
 Each concentration includes several required foundational courses along with related internship and capstone requirements.

-The School encourages students by the end of their second full semester of study (or after completing 18-24 credit hours) in the MDiv program to declare a concentration by submitting a proposal to the Associate Dean for Academic Affairs.
-Once the concentration proposal is approved, each student in a concentration works with her or his adviser to design an appropriate course of study.
+The School of Divinity encourages students to declare a concentration as soon as possible in their course of study in the MDiv program by submitting a Declaration of Concentration form to the Associate Dean for Academic Affairs.
+Once approved, each student works with the concentration track director to design an appropriate course of study.

 Currently, the following areas of concentration are available: